Andrew Lo: Awards

 His awards include Batterymarch, Guggenheim, and Sloan fellowships; the Paul A. Samuelson Award; the Eugene Fama Prize; the IAFE-SunGard Financial Engineer of the Year award; the Global Association of Risk Professionals' Risk Manager of the Year award; the Harry M. Markowitz Award; the Managed Futures Pinnacle Achievement Award; one of Time magazine's "100 most influential people in the world"; and awards for teaching excellence from both Wharton and MIT.
 His most recent book, Adaptive Markets: Financial Evolution at the Speed of Thought, has also received a number of awards.
 Lo is a fellow of Academia Sinica, the American Academy of Arts and Sciences, the Econometric Society, and the Society of Financial Econometrics.

-Personal life

-Lo received a Bachelor of Arts in economics from Yale University where he graduated in 1980 and a Ph.D. in economics from Harvard University graduating in 1984.
-He was raised by his mother in a single parent household.
-He speaks fluent Cantonese.